Ev3ryTh1ngN1c3/New-Note-Taker/README.md

 # New Note Taker
-This application is used to write & save notes, using Express.js back-end,

-while saving & retrieving data from a JSON file.
+This application is used to write & save notes,using Express.js back-end, while saving & retrieving data from a JSON file.

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)